 Take Action

-Spread the Word About the Link Between HIV & DV!
+Spread the Word about the Link Between HIV and DV!

 October 28, 2014

-In recognition of Domestic Violence Awareness month, NNEDV is using the week of October 27th – 31st to highlight the link between DV & HIV.
+In recognition of Domestic Violence Awareness Month, the National Network to End Domestic Violence (NNEDV) is using the week of October 27-31 to highlight the link between domestic violence and HIV/AIDS.

-We know that 1 in 4 women experience domestic violence in their lifetime, but we often don’t recognize that the risk of HIV infection becomes 2x greater when women experience violence.
-Don’t let the conversation end here – see what you can do to spread the word about the intersection of HIV/AIDS and domestic violence by visiting: nnedv.org/positivelysafe.
+We know that one in four women experiences domestic violence in her lifetime, but we often don’t recognize that the risk of HIV infection becomes two times greater when women experience violence.
+Don’t let the conversation end here – see what you can do to spread the word about the intersection of HIV/AIDS and domestic violence by visiting NNEDV.org/PositivelySafe.

 Infographic_Positively-Safe-HIV-risk-infection-2x-greater-DV

 Have you been watching the World Series?
-It’s shocking that the number of people who have attended EVERY 2014 World Series game so far about the same the number of women living with HIV in the United States.
-Don’t let the conversation end here – learn more about how HIV/AIDS and domestic violence affects the lives of women in our country by visiting: nnedv.org/positivelysafe.
+It’s shocking that the number of people who have attended every 2014 World Series game so far is about the same as the number of women living with HIV in the United States.
+Don’t let the conversation end here – learn more about how HIV/AIDS and domestic violence affect the lives of women in our country by visiting NNEDV.org/PositivelySafe.

 Infographic_Positively-Safe_Yankee-stadium-women-living-with-HIV